seb-son/bac-thesis/questions.md

 * use Masked Language Modeling
 * split data into train/val before generating chunks
-* and pads (on left for generation - models usually cant generate from padding tokens):
+* DataCollator pads (on left for generation - models usually cant generate from padding tokens):

  ## TODO : does this make sense?
 collator = DataCollator(